datoviz/datoviz/docs/api.md

     DvzVisual* visual,  // the visual
-    uint32_t first,  // the index of the first item to update uint32_t count,  // the number of items to update cvec4* values,  // the colors of the items to update int flags,  // the data update flags
+    uint32_t first,  // the index of the first item to update uint32_t count,  // the number of items to update DvzColor* values,  // the colors of the items to update int flags,  // the data update flags
 )
 ```